mapbox/Hecate/README.md

 ---

-<h3 align='center'>Downloading Multiple Features via BBOX</h3>
+<h3 align='center'>Downloading Multiple Features</h3>

 <details>

 #### `GET` `/api/data/features`

-Return streaming Line-Delimited GeoJSON within the provided BBOX
+Return streaming Line-Delimited GeoJSON within the provided BBOX or Point

 Note: All streaming GeoJSON endpoints will send the Unitcode End Of Transmission, EOT (`0x04`) on stream completion.
 This can be used to ensure that a stream did not exit early.